Sylius/Sylius/adr/2021_07_05_api_providing_locales_available_in_active_channel.md

-# Using Doctrine Collection extension for getting available locales in active channel for shop user
+# Using data provider for getting available locales in active channel for shop user

-* Status: accepted
+* Status: rejected
-* Propose date: 2021-07-05
+* Date: 2021-07-05
-* Update date: 2022-03-15

 ## Context and Problem Statement
 Customer should have access only to locales available in their channel